strimzi/strimzi.github.io/_posts/2021-04-07-upgrade-improvements.md

 author: jakub_stejskal
 ---
 The upgrade of Strimzi and Kafka is not a trivial process.
-In Strimzi 0.22 we introduced several improvements to make the process easier.
+In Strimzi 0.22 and 0.24 we introduced several improvements to make the process easier.
 This post shows you how the upgrade process has changed, and what you should do to keep your cluster working without issues.

 <!--more-->